A Foodcentric Life

 Almonds win in the calcium and vitamin E department, while cashews offer more zinc, iron and magnesium.
 Overall, both are healthy options, and cashew milk is a nice change once in awhile.

-Although you can measure out your nuts, weighing them with a digital kitchen scale is the most accurate.
+Chef's tip: Weigh your cashews.
+Although you can measure out your nuts, weighing them with an inexpensive digital kitchen scale is the most accurate.
 It's a kitchen tool I could not live without.
 If you don't have one, I encourage you to buy one.
 You can get them at kitchen supply and discount stores, just about everywhere these days.

 Pouring a glass of non-dairy milk into a glass.